GatoGraphQL/ExtensionStarter/README.md

 The Gato GraphQL monorepo deals with this issue by providing tools that copy content (code, scripts, workflows, etc) from the Gato GraphQL repo (available as a Git submodule) to the extension project repo.
 This enables the extension project to be updated when there are changes to the main plugin.

-See section "Synchronizing the downstream extension project with the upstream Gato GraphQL repo" to learn more.
+See section "Synchronizing files from the upstream Gato GraphQL repo" to learn more.

 ### Use the GitHub Actions workflows developed for the Gato GraphQL plugin